 Young people so often are at the forefront of making political and social change, and we want to be able to support them in their missions, so it's particularly important to me that young campaigners feel that Campaign Bootcamp is financially accessible to them.

-That's why I'm glad to say that UNICEF are funding our Young Campaigners scholarship - which is a scholarship explicitly for campaigners aged 18 - 21.
+That's why I'm glad to say that UNICEF are funding our Young Campaigners scholarship - which is a scholarship specifically for campaigners aged 18 - 21.
 I'm constantly inspired by the thoughtful politics and activism showcased by the young people who have come on Bootcamp.
 So for this blog, I thought I'd show off some of the fantastic campaigners who were under 21 when they came on Bootcamp below.

 Kimani (Bootcamp 8)

-Kimani is a higher education campaigner from London who is involved with the young people's campaign group Let Us Learn.
+Kimani is a higher education campaigner who is involved with the young people's campaign group Let Us Learn.
 He's passionate about encouraging universities and the government to remove the barriers to education faced by young people, particularly those of migrant backgrounds.